County: New London

 Non-native Species: Unknown

-Fish Species: Largemouth Bass, Smallmouth Bass, Chain Pickerel, Brown Trout, Rainbow Trout, Yellow Perch, Brown Bullhead, Sunfish, Bluegill, Golden Shiner, American Eel
+Fish Species: Chain Pickerel, Black Crappie, Yellow Perch, Brown Bullhead, Sunfish, Bluegill, American Eel

-Ramp Comments: A state-owned boat launch is located on the western shore.
-Facilities at the launch include a ramp with concrete slabs, parking for 25 cars with trailers, and chemical toilets (seasonal).
-Take Exit 85 off of I-395, Rte.
-164 south for 1.5 miles past intersection with Rte.
-165, turn left onto access road.
+Ramp Comments: A state-owned boat launch is located on the northern shore.
+Facilities at the launch include a paved ramp and parking for 10 cars.
+Take Exit 85 off I-395, Rte.
+164 south for 2.5 miles past the intersection with Rte.
+165, left on Lynn Dr., becomes a gravel road, launch is at end of road.